ngk324/DSCI441_Project_House_Price_Prediction/README.md

 ## Features
 The features used for this model are the monthly
-- *Zillow Home Value Index(ZHVI)*: Zillow's created measure of the typical home value and market changes across a given region and housing type
+- **Zillow Home Value Index(ZHVI)**: *Zillow's created measure of the typical home value and market changes across a given region and housing type.*

-- Unemployment Rate: the percentage of people in the labor force who are unemployed.
-A key economic indicator that reflects the health of a nation's job market and economy
+- **Unemployment Rate**: *the percentage of people in the labor force who are unemployed.
+A key economic indicator that reflects the health of a nation's job market and economy*
  ![ZHVI and Unemployment Rate Over Time](img/zhvi_unem.png)

 - Consumer Price Index(CPI): measure of the average change over time in the prices paid by consumers for a representative basket of consumer goods and services.
 The CPI measures inflation as experienced by consumers in their day-to-day living expenses